github-main-user/brailler/README.md

 ./main.py -p /path/to/image
 ```

 >[!]
-If path is not specified - will be use a **scrot** program to take a screenshot'
+If path is not specified - will be use a **scrot** program to take a screenshot'.

 ---

->To change the empty symbol, by default it is empty braiile symbol:
+>To change the empty symbol:
 ```bash
 ./main.py -e '@'
 ```
+>By default it is a braille's empty symbol, it can have other width.

 ---